 Assessment is carried out through a mixture of informal observations, interaction with the child, recording and regular discussions with all staff.
 Children are observed working independently and together both indoors and outdoors.
 Children are assessed in Adult Focused activities against a WALT, where they are encouraged to follow the steps of the WILF to achieve successfully.
-Learning journeys, as well as English, Maths, Reading and Topic books, contain examples of a child's achievements throughout the year are updated and monitored regularly.
-Parents are invited to contribute towards their child's Learning Journey at Parent's Evenings.
+Learning journeys, as well as English, Maths, Reading and Topic books in Reception, contain examples of a child's achievements throughout the year are updated and monitored regularly.
+Parents are invited to contribute towards their child's Learning Journey at Parent's Evenings and also have the opportunity to comment on their child's observations on Evidence Me.

 Children also use self-assessment strategies by discussing their own child initiated learning, as well as discussing the steps of their learning against the WILF and deciding whether they achieved it or would need more practise.
 They will record this in ways appropriate When confident enough, children will also discuss their next steps to learning.

-The NFER Reception Baseline Assessment (RBA) is an assessment undertaken one-to-one with a teacher, using practical materials in the EYFS environment to provide an indication of the starting point of that pupil when they enter school.
+NFER Reception Baseline Assessment (RBA) is an assessment undertaken one-to-one with a teacher, using practical materials in the EYFS environment to provide an indication of the starting point of that pupil when they enter school.
 Children provide answers orally, or by pointing at or moving objects in response to instructions.